PECOS-packages/PECOS/design/instr-program-mvp.md

 1. Land the generic Rust IDs, definitions, signatures, graph, values, validation, serialization, resolution, and structured diagnostics.
-2. Prove the generic boundary with one tiny non-QEC instruction set using a linear value and two competing implementations.
+2. Prove the generic boundary with one tiny non-QEC instruction set using a `SingleUse` value and two competing implementations.
 3. Add the minimal Rust QEC block type and surface instruction definitions.
 4. Adapt/reuse existing patch geometry and surface planning for prepare, SZZ syndrome extraction, transversal CX, and measurement.
-5. Build `PhysicalCircuitPlan` and direct `GeneratedTickProgram` lowering.
+5. Build `ProtocolPhysicalPlan`, the reference `ScheduledPhysicalPlan`, and direct `GeneratedTickProgram` lowering.
 6. Build the direct native DEM and match existing surface-code references.
 7. Generate Guppy from the same plan, trace QIS, and compare the normalized TickCircuit and metadata.